 Starting in Q1 2022, DNRP worked with a consultant to develop a solution to protect the plant from flooding due to high-level conditions.
 The original recommendation from AECOM would have required a life safety system to rely on a single instrument, which increases the risk of false activation that can lead to inadvertent bypasses or fail to activate and cause the plant to flood.
 The new solution will be a fully hardwired system with instrument redundancy for status confirmation.
 The system will protect the plant from flooding due to high-level conditions and avoids reliance on single instrument activation.
 This work will address the underlying concern over instrumentation and control identified by AECOM.
-Work on the design of a new solution continued in Q2 2022.
-The evaluation report is in process and will be completed in Q4 2022.
+The evaluation report is in process and was completed in Q4 2022.
 Solution design will begin in Q1 2023 and is expected to be complete in Q2 2024.
 The implementation timeline will be prioritized among other projects scheduled for implementation at West Point.